 information made available for free

-started reaching out to his network (including the nonprofit consultant!) and conducting informational
+reaching out to his network (including the nonprofit consultant!) and conducting informational interviews, a process

 “I would suggest that to anyone; to look not just for super connector in the broad sense, but a nonprofit consultant, because they're usually going to have those connections.
 If you're near a big city, there's gotta be at least one of those,” Kyle said.